azuredevcollege/trainingdays/day6/challenges/challenge3.md

 f89a73c7d38d6bad0d14b68cc629e8e4fd2f32e8f274ce20cbbb8f116efe5887
 ```

  In the mean time we're gonna learn another docker command which is ```docker attach```.
 This command allows us to attach our terminal’s standard input, output, and error (or any combination of the three) to a running container using the container’s ID or name.
-This allows us to view its ongoing output or to control it interactively, as though the commands were running directly in your terminal.
+This allows us to see its ongoing output or control it interactively, as though the commands were running directly in your terminal.
 This is how we will attach to running connection on these containers.
 But before that let's inspect the bridge network object one more time.

  Type:
 ```shell